GautamGopalKrishnan/mcts/README.md

 ![](images/checkers_menu.png)

-Click on the piece you want to move and then to the square that you want to move it to.
+Click on the piece you want to move and then click the square where you want the piece to move to.

 ![](images/checkers.png)